Anne Burlak

-Anne Burlak Timpson (May 24, 1911 – July 9, 2002) was an early twentieth-century leader in labor organizing and leftist political movements.
+Anne Burlak Timpson (May 24, 1911 – July 9, 2002) was an American early 20th century leader in labor organizing and leftist political movements.
 A member of the National Textile Workers Union and Communist Party, Burlak was jailed numerous times for sedition.
 Based in New England for much of her adult life, Burlak was a candidate for local and state offices in Rhode Island and played a major role in crafting the National Recovery Administration's workplace standards for textile unions during the New Deal era.

 Early life

 Born in Slatington, Pennsylvania, Anne Burlak was the daughter of Harry and Anastasia Smigel Burlak, who came to the United States as immigrants from Tsarist Russia, in the area now comprising Ukraine.
 The eldest of six children, Burlak left school at the age of 14 to join the workforce and provide financial support to her family.
 As was common practice for children whose families needed the income, Burlak lied about her age in order to work at a textile mill in Bethlehem.

 Introduced to left-wing ideas early in life by her father, who worked for Bethlehem Steel, Burlak joined the Young Communist League at the age of 15 or 16.
 Inspired by her father's struggle for fair wages and work hours, as well as by the union organizers like Ella Reeve Bloor, whom she met in 1925, Burlak tried to organize a labor union of her fellow workers and was subsequently fired.

 In 1929, Burlak, her father, and her brother were arrested for sedition and on suspicion of spreading communist ideas.
 Reportedly, Burlak decided that, "I might as well join the Communist Party and learn more about it."
 Burlak was blacklisted following her arrest, and unable to find work; Harry Burlak was also terminated from his job at Bethlehem Steel.
 Harry and the rest of the Burlak family later relocated to the Soviet Union.